danielsauter/rapid-android-development/p2p.md

 ###Program the UI Tab

-We need to make few adjustments to the `UI` tab to modify it for our survey app based on the previous code <!--ref linkend="code.p2p.bluetooth.ui-->.
+We need to make few adjustments to the `UI` tab to modify it for our survey app based on the previous code [P2P/BluetoothCursors/UI.pde](../p2p.html#codep2pbluetoothcursorsuipde)
+.
 Most of it is redundant and otherwise called out.

 #####code/P2P/BluetoothSurvey/UI.pde
 [include](code/P2P/BluetoothSurvey/UI.pde)